What is a cryptocurrency?

 Types of Cryptocurrencies

 Ever heard of CryCash, Trollcoin or Fujicoin?
-You didn't?
+You haven't?
 Well, there are more than 2,000 cryptocurrencies.

 First Generation Cryptocurrencies